viluiz/gan/README.md

 ## Directories:

 - **PredGAN**(outdated see UQ-PredGAN folder): Prediction using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
-- **DA-PredGAN**(outdated see UQ-PredGAN folder): Data assimilation using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
+- **DA-PredGAN**: Data assimilation using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
 - **UQ-PredGAN**: Uncertainty quantification using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
 - **datasets**: Datasets of the spatio-temporal spread of COVID-19 in an idealized town.
 - **GAN_evaluation**: New way of evaluating the GAN training.